 In this series, I dig a little deeper into the meaning of psychology-related terms.
-This week's term: burnout Burnout was first described in the 1970s by psychologist Herbert Freudenberger.
-It's now included in the World Health Organization's (WHO) International Classification of Diseases (ICD-11) as an occupational phenomenon that can influence health, although it's not a medical … Continue reading What is… Burnout
+This week's term is burnout.
+Definition Burnout was first described in the 1970s by psychologist Herbert Freudenberger.
+It's now included in the World Health Organization's (WHO) International Classification of Diseases (ICD-11) as an occupational phenomenon that can influence health, although it's not… Continue reading What Is… Burnout

-I've moaned about this before, but it feels like it's time for some more moaning.
+Image by Alexas_Fotos from Pixabay I've moaned about this before, but it feels like it's time for some more moaning.
 Sometimes I feel like my mental health nursing career has been flushed down the toilet.
-Despite having 15 years of experience, a master's degree, and a ton of continuing education, I feel like my career is done, for a combination … Continue reading Flush… is that my career going down the toilet?
+Despite having 15 years of experience, a master's degree, and a ton of continuing education, I feel like my career is done, for… Continue reading Flush… Is That My Career Going Down the Toilet?

-An important part of moving forward from the workplace bullying I experienced was trying to make sense of what had happened to me.
+An important part of moving forward from the workplace bullying I experienced was trying to make sense of what had happened.
 I wasn't even sure if bullying was the right word, and I had limited familiarity with the range of behaviours that workplace bullying can encompass.
-I came up with the idea of … Continue reading Making sense of workplace bullying
+I came up with the idea of doing a… Continue reading Making Sense of Workplace Bullying

 It's #BullyingAwarenessWeek, so it's a good time to talk about a different kind of #metoo: workplace bullying.